 12. Escape From Jail

 So there you have it.
-11 ways that you can help the planet (and your own wallet) by repurposing your old bed sheets.
-Let us know if you have any more!
+12 ways that you can help the planet (and your own wallet) by repurposing your old bed sheets.
+Let us know in the comments if you have any more ideas.

-If your old sheets are now enjoying their second life as movie screens or aprons and you’re looking for some new, sustainable sheets, why not check out our Eucalyptus Sheet Sets?
+If your old sheets are now enjoying their second life as movie screens or aprons and you’re looking for some new, sustainable sheets, check out our Eucalyptus Sheet Sets.